Buttigieg Tries Again To Woo Black Voters Amid Race Controversy In His Hometown

 "I can't say we've done everything we need to do," he said at the Chicago event, "because the results aren't there."

-But he added that his isn't the only community where this is happening, that he's taken steps to try and that there is also a problem with young African Americans not trusting police and therefore not wanting to become a police officer.
+But he added that his isn't the only community where this is happening, that he has taken steps to try and that there is also a problem with young African Americans not trusting police and therefore not wanting to become police officers.

 "It might make sense," he said, "to be part of law enforcement and do that job well."